Quantum neural network with ensemble learning to mitigate barren plateaus and cost function concentration: Result

 \section{Result}

-In this section, we will present the results obtained from the experiments conducted.
-These experiments were conducted utilizing the PyTorch \cite{Paszke} and PennyLane \cite{Pennylane} libraries.
-PyTorch stands as one of the primary libraries employed in the construction of machine learning models, while PennyLane is instrumental in the development of quantum machine learning models.
+In this section, we present the results obtained in this study.
+To achieve them, we used the PyTorch \cite{Paszke} and PennyLane \cite{Pennylane} libraries for the construction of both the standard HQCNN model and the newly proposed model.
+PyTorch is widely recognized as one of the leading libraries for the development of machine learning models.
+In turn, although there are currently some libraries that facilitate the development of quantum machine learning models \cite{quforge,sQUlearn}, PennyLane is the most used by the community.

-To derive the results presented below, we utilized four distinct models, each featuring a different architecture.
-Two models mirrored the structure depicted in Fig. \ref{fig:modeloHibrido}A, differing only in the choice of parameterization $U$ employed.
-We implemented two distinct parameterizations, depicted in Figs. \ref{fig:param_1} and \ref{fig:param_2} of the Suplementary imformation, to assess their impact on the results.
-In the first parameterization (Fig. \ref{fig:param_1}), the CNOT gate was applied between neighboring qubit pairs, whereas in the second parameterization (Fig. \ref{fig:param_2}), the CNOT gate was applied between all qubit pairs.

-These models served as reference points, denoted as ref1 and ref2, respectively, in the ensuing results.
-The remaining two models were structured akin to Fig. \ref{fig:modeloHibrido}B, with the choice between them again hinging on the parameterization $U$ utilized, obtained as shown in Figs. \ref{fig:param_1} and \ref{fig:param_2}.
-We labeled these models as model1 and model2, respectively.
-In the ensuing results, we compare the following pairs of models: ref1 and model1, as well as ref2 and model2.
-The aim of this comparison was to evaluate whether models generated using our proposed method outperformed those constructed conventionally.